bekiryazgann/ekodb/README.md

 - 🔆 **Schema free data storage**

-  SleekDB does not require any schema, so you can insert any types of data you want.
+  EkoDB does not require any schema, so you can insert any types of data you want.

 - 🔍 **Query on nested properties**